Research Instruction Request

 The library is committed to supporting information literacy through bibliographic instruction, faculty/classroom interaction, personal assistance and web-based tutorials.

 We are happy to work with instructors/classes in designing sessions to meet specific needs.
-To schedule instruction submit a request form or contact Kristine Owens at xbjraf+znybar+rqh .
+To schedule a library instruction session contact Kristine Owens at xbjraf+znybar+rqh .
 A sampling of past work includes:

 Nursing student information literacy assessment